metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 - an explorer's pack
 - a relic of a past life - a simple non-functional possession, such as a picture, a letter, or simple clothing.

+### Spellcasting

+As you learn to tap into the energies governing life and death, you can cast warden spells.

+Wardens lack the breadth of insight of other casters but, as they grow in power, can cast learn to limited number of spells many times.

+#### Cantrips

+At 1st level, you know two cantrips of your choice from the warden spell list.
+You learn additional warden cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warden table.

+\page

 | Level |             Features              | Cantrips Known | Spells Known | 1st | 2nd | 3rd | 4th | 5th | 6th | 7th |
 | :---: | :-------------------------------: | :------------: | :----------: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 |   1   | Soul Essence, Warden Spellcasting |       1        |      -       |  -  |  -  |  -  |  -  |  -  |  -  |  -  |